simonesilvestroni/m2m-website/_pages/about.md

 - Worked as a [sound designer for a cartoon series](/work/sound-design/car-city-cartoon/).
 - Built two music studios from the ground-up.
 - Apple certified for Logic Pro X, [I transitioned to Pro Tools and later REAPER](/blog/daw-from-logic-to-pro-tools-to-reaper-part-1/).
+- Constantly looking for a way to complete a task in less and more efficient steps, I wrote an ebook about [project management for musicians]({{ site.url }}/work/project-management/).

+## Collaborations and endorsements

 - I've been working with [UK and US-based artists](/work/music-production/) such as Gerald Duchene, Dan Ecclestone, Rachel Goodman, Ember Rev, Mally Harpaz (Anna Calvi), Ciara Clifford and Callum Gardner.
 - As a mixer, I often share projects with renowned master engineer [Ian Shepherd](https://productionadvice.co.uk/about/).
-- Constantly looking for a way to complete a task in less and more efficient steps, I wrote an ebook about [project management for musicians]({{ site.url }}/work/project-management/).
 - Endorsed by [Leland Sklar and others](/work/endorsements/).

 {%- assign mainSkills = site.mainSkills | sort: 'name' %}